-OPTIONAL REDEMPTION
+REDEMPTION PROVISIONS

-Bonds maturing on or before June 1, 2021, are not subject to redemption prior to maturity.
-The Bonds maturing on and after June 1, 2022, are subject to redemption prior to maturity at the option of the Treasury Board on or after June 1, 2021, in whole or in part at any time, at par plus interest accrued and unpaid to the redemption date.
-See "THE BONDS -Manner of Redemption."
+The 2011A Bonds maturing on or after February 1, 2022\ are subject to optional redemption prior to maturity on or after February 1, 2021\ in whole or in part at any time at a redemption price of par plus accrued interest to the redemption date as set forth in "THE 2011A BONDS - Redemption Provisions" herein.

-[MANDATORY SINKING FUND REDEMPTION
+MANDATORY SINKING FUND REDEMPTION

 Mandatory sinking fund redemption provisions will be included in the final Official Statement only if the successful bidder elects to combine, in accordance with the Notice of Sale, serial maturities into one or more term bonds.
-See "THE BONDS - Redemption Provisions - Mandatory Sinking Fund Redemption."]
+See "THE 2011A BONDS - Redemption Provisions - Mandatory Sinking Fund Redemption."